 Could I Value Motherhood While Pursuing My Dreams?

 I know many women whose dream is to be able to stay home and raise their kids full-time.
 And I celebrate that dream.
 My dream was just different.
-For me, the accusation that I couldn’t be a mother and pursue my dreams at the same time represents some very painful years of my life.
+For me, that accusation that I couldn’t be a mother and pursue my dreams at the same time caused some very painful years of my life.
 I allowed it to take root in my heart and start to erode my confidence.

 Even though I tried to push against them, I ultimately submitted to the either/or limitations.